We are currently updating our website

 Vocational Placement

-• 4 service periods for unit SITXCCS008 – Develop and manage quality customer service practices
+• 4 service periods for unit SITXCCS016 – Develop and manage quality customer service practices

-• 48 complete service periods (shifts) for unit SITHCCC020 – Work effectively as a cook
+• 36 complete service periods (shifts) for unit SITHIND008 – Work effectively in hospitality service

 AIBT will be responsible for organising the Vocational Placement for students, however if students choose to find their own Vocational Placement facility, it must be pre-approved by the College.